PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroductionToProbability1.md

 ### Probabilities and Randomness
-Today we're going to begin our journey into probabilities.
+Now, we're going to begin our journey into probabilities.
 We'll talk about how the addition (OR) rule, the multiplication (AND) rule, and conditional probabilities help us figure out the likelihood of sequences of events happening - from optimising your chances of having a great night out with friends to spotting a famous person!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/OyddY7DlV58" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>